Photo credit: Cathy McKie | Flickr

 The Main Street district has a “hipster hangout” reputation, and it’s not entirely unfair.
 As the heart of the city’s craft brewing community, the area is home to plenty of chilled out tasting rooms filled with beer nerds and cool kids.
 The neighbourhood’s farm-to-table restaurants offer bespoke cocktails for those looking for a nightcap, but there are also hole-in-the-wall gems that make you feel like you’ve stumbled on a secret.
 If you’re looking for a dancefloor, a couple of clubs offer a friendly place to try out your moves.

 If you go: Start out with craft beers and a bite to eat at Steel Toad Brew Pub & Dining Hall, an atmospheric brewpub a restored turn of the century steel fabricating plant.
-Head south along Main Street and you’ll pass a few more tasting rooms and neighbourhood bars, but make sure you stop at The Five Point for a cocktail on their fantastic patio, right by the heritage hall.
+Head south along Main Street and you’ll pass a few more tasting rooms and neighbourhood bars.

 The fun doesn’t stop at Vancouver’s city limits.
 Across the water on the North Shore, bars are clustered around the Park Royal Mall in West Vancouver, and along Lonsdale Avenue in North Vancouver.
 Try The Village Taphouse by Park Royal for craft brews and late night bites.
 Meanwhile, the suburb of Richmond is home to an eclectic selection of bars and pubs, as well as the can’t-miss River Rock Casino Resort.